justinhxy/ITFC/README.md

 ![Algorithm Flowchart](f1.png)

 ## 2. Environment Setup

-To run this project, ensure that you have the following software and dependencies installed:

-- Python 3.x
-- PyTorch (version)
-- Other required libraries (e.g., NumPy, pandas, scikit-learn, etc.)

-### Installation
-pip install -r requirements.txt

-## 3. Training and Inference Code
 To ensure reproducible and comparable results, we employed 5-fold cross-validation in all experiments, validating the model's stability and generalization while maintaining a consistent random seed for data splitting.
 We conducted our experiments using the PyTorch 2.0 framework, utilizing a single NVIDIA A100 80 GB GPU for computational efficiency.
 The model was trained from scratch over two distinct stages, each consisting of 200 epochs, with a batch size of 8 to effectively manage the data.
 We optimized the model parameters using the Adam algorithm, setting the learning rate to 0.0001 to ensure precise adjustments during training.

+### Installation
+pip install -r requirements.txt

+## 3. Training and Inference Code

 ## 4. Dataset Folder and Split Ratios